dataenthu11/Amazon_Sales_Ananlysis/README.md

 ![ACF_ARIMA](https://github.com/user-attachments/assets/18092614-6dfe-4901-b7a2-2a96c976e16d)

-AS ETS has better SD compared to other methods using ETS method to forecast sales of 2016,2017 SD and ACF to forecast based on the best SD using ETS
+AS ETS has better SD compared to other methods using ETS method to forecast sales of 2016,2017

 ![Forecast using ETS](https://github.com/user-attachments/assets/fc3c216b-dc49-49d3-9cc4-d3cd68aff39c)